samiyot/samiyot/README.md

 ### yo!
-My name is Sam and am currently an apprentice as an Application-Developer
+My name is Sam and am currently an apprentice as an Application-Developer :D

 <!--